Baby Blues, Postpartum Depression, Anxiety, and Psychosis: What New Parents Should Know

 The Baby Blues

 Most parents experience some emotional turbulence in the first week or two after birth.
-Crying without knowing why.
-Feeling oddly hollow when you expected to feel joyful.
-Lying awake even when the baby is sleeping.
+Common symptoms include crying easily, mood swings, irritability, feeling overwhelmed, and mild anxiety.
 This is usually the baby blues — affecting around 80% of new parents, largely driven by the hormonal crash after delivery, layered on top of exhaustion and the disorientation of a life that has completely changed.
 It typically resolves on its own within two weeks.
-If it doesn't — or if it's getting worse — that's when it's worth talking to someone.
+If symptoms fade on their own and you are still able to care for yourself and your baby, this is likely a normal adjustment.

 Postpartum Depression

 Postpartum depression doesn't always look the way people expect.
 It can look like going through the motions.
 Being present in the room but not really there.
 Feeling guilty that you don't feel more.
-It affects roughly one in five new mothers, and also fathers, partners, and non-birthing parents — though those cases are far less likely to be recognized or treated.
+It affects roughly one in five new mothers, and also fathers, partners, and non-birthing parents.
 It can begin during pregnancy and emerge anytime in the first year.
-Symptoms range from persistent sadness and disconnection to changes in sleep and appetite, difficulty concentrating, feelings of worthlessness, and in more serious cases, thoughts of self-harm.
+Symptoms range from persistent sadness, numbness, or hopelessness to changes in sleep and appetite, difficulty concentrating, feelings of worthlessness, and in more serious cases, thoughts of self-harm.
 PPD is a medical condition, not a reflection of how much you love your child.
-And it responds well to treatment.
+Treatment is very effective.

 Postpartum Anxiety